 - Freshly ground black pepper

-- Rinse and pat dry chicken and cut into 1 ½ inch pieces.
+- Pat dry chicken and cut into 1 ½ inch pieces.
 Combine the chicken with the seasonings in a bowl and mix well.

 - Cut the bell peppers into 1 ½ inch pieces.